-The program is mandatory for all new staff commencing employment in the emergency department.
-Recognition of prior learning and experience will be taken into consideration, this will be discussed during the interview process.
+The program is available for all new staff commencing employment in the emergency department.

-The PEDP runs for 6 months, commencing in either February or August biannually.
-Course content is delivered via 4 study days, self directed learning packages and workbooks.
+Course content is delivered via self directed learning packages.
 Students will have 2 supernumery days with a clinical nurse facilitator/educator in the resuscitation area, in addition to supernumery days at the commencement of your employment.

-It is expected that students will complete self-directed learning requirements and workbooks and submit them prior to set study days.
+It is expected that students will complete self-directed learning requirements and submit them prior to clinical skills workshops.
 Competence in each area must be demonstrated in order for the student to progress in the program.
 Students will have access to members of the ED nursing education team throughout the program if they need assistance at anytime with course content.
-Attendance at the 4 study days is mandatory in order to complete the program.

 The Postgraduate Diploma in Nursing Practice Critical Care - Emergency stream is offered in collaboration with the St Vincents Hospital Emergency Department and the University of Melbourne.
 Students rotate through both Emergency Departments on a month to month basis, developing sound adult and paediatric emergency assessment and clinical skills.
 The course is well supported through both hospitals providing students with experience through all areas of the department.
 Written applications need to be submitted through the Melbourne University website and the nursing education team.

 Please visit the University of Melbourne website for more information.